Larry Nassar Sentenced to Up to 175 Years in Prison for Sexual Abuse

 — ABC News (@ABC) January 24, 2018

-Shortly before the sentencing, Aquilina read aloud excerpts from a letter Nassar sent to the court last week, in which the disgraced physician defended his practices as medical, not sexual.
+Shortly before the sentencing, Aquilina read aloud excerpts from a letter Nassar had sent to the court last week, in which the disgraced physician defended his practices as medical, not sexual.

 “I was a good doctor because my treatments worked, and those patients that are now speaking out are the same ones that praised and came back over and over, and referred family and friends to see me,” the letter read.
 “The media convinced them that everything I did was wrong and bad.
 They feel I broke their trust.
 Hell hath no fury like a woman scorned.”